ajmachado42/NLP-MultinomialNB-Modeling/README.md

 ## Now, what?

 People tend to be more honest when they're anonymous [(source)](https://jamanetwork.com/journals/jamapsychiatry/fullarticle/1107428).
-What better place to find some honest thoughts to experiment on, than a public message board from the world wide web.
+What better place to find some honest thoughts to experiment on than a public message board from the world wide web.

 [r/ShowerThoughts](https://www.reddit.com/r/Showerthoughts/) is a subreddit where people post their shower thoughts.
 "At their best, showerthoughts are universally relatable and find the amusing/interesting within the mundane."

 [r/IntrusiveThoughts](https://www.reddit.com/r/intrusivethoughts/) is "A subreddit for you to share all those intrusive, obsessive and recurring thoughts or ideas that race through your head throughout the day.
-Intrusive thoughts are random or recurring thoughts you have that make you want to do crazy things, such as "hit him with your car or jump off the building."
+Intrusive thoughts are random or recurring thoughts you have that make you want to do crazy things, such as 'hit him with your car or jump off the building.'"

 By comparing language in casual thoughts to neurotic thoughts, my model was able to distinguish the language in between the two subreddits with a 98.2% training accuracy and 96.5% test accuracy.